 And toward what goal?

-Very few people have been tested and know their resting metabolic rate (how many calories you burn while doing nothing).
+Very few people have tested their resting metabolic rate (how many calories you burn while doing nothing).
 To balance your energy expenditure you’d also need to account for your physical activity each day (dream on if you think the machines at the gym, or even your heart rate monitor, are giving you accurate calorie expenditures).

 You can count how many seeds there are on the strawberries you eat if you really want to.
 It won’t matter though, because that’s not what makes a difference toward your weight.